 They’re also fiercely loyal and attach strongly to their owners.
 This protective loyalty can manifest itself as wariness of strangers, so it’s recommended that Savannah cats be socialised with people and other animals from kittenhood.

 Savannahs are extremely energetic and athletic.
 Unlike the majority of felines who’d prefer to nap the day away, Savannahs require a lot of exercise and interaction.
 They want to play with you!
 Which isn’t ideal for someone who’s looking for a lazy lap-cat.
 But if you’re up for a playful partner, a Savannah cat could be the perfect companion.
 Remember, if you can’t be around to give your cat the attention and exercise they deserve you can find a wonderful local cat sitter on Rover.com who’ll be more than happy to step in while you’re away!

 It’s hard to imagine a cat willingly taking a dip in the water, but Savannahs don’t fear it, and they actually enjoy swimming.
 Some Savannahs will even join their owners in the shower.

 6. Savannah cats are athletic jumpers

 Don’t be surprised to see a Savannah leap on top of a refrigerator or tall cabinet.
-Savannahs can jump to a height of eight feet, so it’s important not to leave them outside unsupervised where they could escape.
+Savannahs can jump to a height of eight feet, so if they’re not an outdoor cat it’s important not to leave them outside unsupervised where they could escape.

 These cats are very adventurous, and they love to explore and climb.
 They also require more vertical space than your average feline.